jonasgiehl/jonasgiehl.github.io/_posts/2015-03-04-corrigindo-erro-computer-cant-connect-remote-computer-remote-desktop-gateway-server-temporarily-unavailable-try-reconnecting-later-contact-network-adminis.md

 ---
 id: 40
-title: 'Corrigindo erro 'This computer can’t connect to the remote computer because the Remote Desktop Gateway server is temporarily unavailable.
-Try reconnecting later or contact your network administrator for assistance.”'
+title: 'Corrigindo erro "This computer can’t connect to the remote computer because the Remote Desktop Gateway server is temporarily unavailable.
+Try reconnecting later or contact your network administrator for assistance."'
 date: 2015-03-04T13:44:10+00:00
 author: Jonas Giehl
 layout: post